t41372/Open-LLM-VTuber/README.md

 ~~~sh
 pip install py3-tts
 ~~~
-`py3-tts` is used instead of the more famous `pyttsx3` because I couldn't get the latest version of the latter working.
+`py3-tts` is used instead of the more famous `pyttsx3` because I couldn't get the latest version working.
-In addition, `pyttsx3` is unmaintained.
+In addition, `pyttsx3` seems unmaintained.

 This library will use the appropriate TTS engine on your machine.
 It uses `sapi5` on Windows, `nsss` on mac, and `espeak` on other platforms.